-Management option Relevant impacts Cost \$-\$\$\$ Low-high Advantages Disadvantages Suitability for site Appraisal Level 1 options Education, advice and feedback programs Fear of disease Noise Smell Faecal drop \$ Low cost, promotes FF conservation, contributes to attitude change which may reduce general need for camp intervention, increasing awareness and providing options for landholders to reduce impacts can be an effective long-term solution, can be undertaken quickly, will not impact on ecological or amenity value of the site.
+Management option Relevant impacts Cost \$-\$\$\$ Low-high Advantages Disadvantages Suitability for site Appraisal Level 1 options Education, advice and feedback programs Fear of disease Noise Smell Faecal drop Ş Low cost, promotes FF conservation, contributes to attitude change which may reduce general need for camp intervention, increasing awareness and providing options for landholders to reduce impacts can be an effective long-term solution, can be undertaken quickly, will not impact on ecological or amenity value of the site.
+Education and advice itself will not mitigate all issues but should be part of any management approach to complement other actions.
 Council has already developed FF information and educational materials which can be used in an education program.
 Adopt

 Management option Relevant impacts Cost \$-\$\$\$ Low-high Advantages Disadvantages Suitability for site Appraisal Property modification Noise Smell Faecal drop Health/wellbeing Property devaluation Lost rental return \$-\$\$ Property modification is one of the most effective ways to reduce amenity impacts of a camp, provides a long-term solution, promotes FF conservation, can be undertaken quickly, will not impact on the site, and may add value to the property.
-Unlikely to fully mitigate impacts in outdoor areas and may be cost-prohibitive for private landholders (however subsidies will assist).
-The community is in favour of a subsidies program Investigate Further Property modification subsidies program Noise Smell Faecal drop Health/wellbeing Property devaluation Lost rental return \$\$ A subsidies program will likely encourage tolerance of living near the camp, promote FF conservation, can be undertaken quickly, will not impact the site and there is potential for grant funding assistance, encouraging residents to modify properties will offer a long-term solution beyond the life of the subsidies program.
+Unlikely to fully mitigate impacts in outdoor areas and may be cost- prohibitive for private landholders (however subsidies will assist).
+The community is in favour of a subsidies program Investigate Further Property modification subsidies program Noise Smell Faecal drop Health/wellbeing Property devaluation Lost rental return SS A subsidies program will likely encourage tolerance of living near the camp, promote FF conservation, can be undertaken quickly, will not impact the site and there is potential for grant funding assistance, encouraging residents to modify properties will offer a long-term solution beyond the life of the subsidies program.
 Many residents indicated preference for a subsidies program (services or property modification) to assist mitigating impacts associated with the camp.
 Will be costly across all affected properties (although more cost-effective than invasive management, such as dispersal attempts), effort required to determine the cost scale with respect to proximity to camp and program lifespan.
 The community is in favour of a subsidies program Investigate Further Service subsidies program Noise Smell Faecal drop Health/wellbeing Lost rental return SS Likely to encourage tolerance of living near the camp, promotes FF conservation, can be undertaken quickly, will not impact on the site, would reduce the need for property modification, potential for grant funding assistance.
 Will be costly across all affected properties (although more cost-effective than invasive management, such as dispersal attempts), effort required to determine the cost scale with respect to proximity to camp and program lifespan, benefits will end with the subsidies program.
 Many residents indicated preference for a subsidies program (services or property modification) to assist mitigating impacts associated with the camp.
 Adopt